RyanTmi/metal-cpp/README.md

 ### Use and debug AutoreleasePools

-When you create an autoreleased object and there is no enclosing `AutoreleasePool`, the object is leaked.
+When you Create an autoreleased object and there is no enclosing `AutoreleasePool`, the object is leaked.

-To prevent this, you normally create an `AutoreleasePool` in your program's `main` function, and in the entry function for every thread you create.
-You may also create additional `AutoreleasePool`s to avoid growing your program's high memory watermark when you create several autoreleased objects, such as when rendering.
+To prevent this, you normally Create an `AutoreleasePool` in your program's `main` function, and in the entry function for every thread you Create.
+You may also Create additional `AutoreleasePool`s to avoid growing your program's high memory watermark when you Create several autoreleased objects, such as when rendering.

 Use the Environment Variable `OBJC_DEBUG_MISSING_POOLS=YES` to print a runtime warning when an autoreleased object is leaked because no enclosing `AutoreleasePool` is available for its thread.